MaruTerry/terrys-todos/README.md

 ## Features

--   Create a new todo (ctrl + alt + T).
+-   Create a new todo (ctrl + alt + T)

--   Manage existing todos in the side panel.
+-   Manage existing todos in the side panel
+    - Create folders
+    - Highlight todos in different colors
+    - Sort todos by date or color
+    - Use Drag and Drop features

+\
+**Enjoy!**